jacobHancock0402/Web-Forum/README.md

 A full-stack web application built with Node.js, Express.js, and vanilla JavaScript that allows users to create, view, like/dislike, and comment on posts with image upload support.

+This project is not currently publicly hosted.
+You have to follow the instructions below in order to view it.

 ## Features

 - **User Authentication**: Simple username-based login system